thefrontside/microstates/README.md

 # The Vision of Microstates

 What if switching frameworks were easy?
 What if a company could build domain specific code that worked across frameworks?
-Imagine what it would be like if you tools stayed with you as you progressed in your career as an engineer.
-This is the world what we hope to create with Microstates.
+Imagine what it would be like if your tools stayed with you as you progressed in your career as an engineer.
+This is the world that we hope to create with Microstates.

 ## Shared Solutions